aashishsec/subBruter/README.md

 # subBruter - Active Subdomain Enumeration Tool

-- subBruter is a tool designed to efficiently probe for alive subdomins from a provided wordlist.
+- subBruter is a Python-based tool designed to efficiently probe for alive subdomains using a provided wordlist.

-- The Output contains with statuscode and content length.

-- This subBruteForcer tool also had threading which will speed up the process.
+- It utilizes multithreading to accelerate the brute-force process, making it faster and more efficient.

+- The tool supports customizable options such as the target domain, wordlist, output file, and the number of threads.

 -  Works in all platforms.

+## Features

+- Multithreading: Utilizes the concurrent.futures module to perform subdomain brute-forcing concurrently, enhancing speed.

+- Customizable: Allows users to specify the target domain, wordlist, output file, and the number of threads via command line arguments.

+- User-Agent Rotation: Randomly selects a user-agent from a predefined list to simulate different browsers.

 ## Installation